Risk Management Policy

 - When alcohol is served at Sorority events, the service of alcohol must be conducted on cash bar basis utilizing the services of a properly licensed and insured company providing professional bartender services.

-- No chapter or colony may co-sponsor an event with an alcohol distributor or tavern (tavern is defined as an establishment generating more than half of annual gross sales from alcohol) at which alcohol is given away,sold or otherwise provided to those present.
+- No chapter or prospective chapter may co-sponsor an event with an alcohol distributor or tavern (tavern is defined as an establishment generating more than half of annual gross sales from alcohol) at which alcohol is given away,sold or otherwise provided to those present.
 This includes any event held in, at or on the property of a tavern as defined above for purposes of fundraising.
-However, a chapter or colony may rent or use a room or area in a tavern as defined above for a closed event held within the provisions of this policy, including the use of a third party vendor and guest list.
+However, a chapter or prospective chapter may rent or use a room or area in a tavern as defined above for a closed event held within the provisions of this policy, including the use of a third party vendor and guest list.
 An event at which alcohol is present may be conducted or cosponsored with a charitable organization if the event is held within the provisions of this policy.

 - The following general provisions apply: